 Have you ever wanted to know what it is like to live your life as a twin?
 Everyone is fascinated with twins, both identical and fraternal twins.
-There are always so many questions people want to ask.
+There are always so many questions for adult fraternal twins

 My sister and I are absolute complete opposite.
 I wore pink and she wore blue.
 She rode BMX bikes and I had a flower bike with a basket.
 We thought like we dressed, with Sarah loving sports when I was more into music.
 We are both in our forties now, and things have not really changed.
 I think because we were, and still are, so different there were many arguments when we were growing up, but we were still strangely very close.
 I think when you are a twin, you have an embedded connection with each other that you both respect.
 Even though sometimes, it might seem like you come from different parents, just like any siblings I guess.